RegionCL: Can Simple Region Swapping Contribute to Contrastive Learning?

-\textbf{Results with linear classification.} We report the linear classification results of different methods in Table~\ref{tab:CLS}. `Real' indicates that the labels used for evaluation are provided by \cite{beyer2020we}.
-From the table, we can see that \modelName improves the aforementioned SSL baseline methods significantly by a large margin: +1.9\% for \modelName-M, +4.8\% for \modelName-D, and +3.2\% for \modelName-S. This proves \modelName is compatible with various SSL methods and helps them learn better feature representations owing to the abundant contrastive supervisory signals.
-Besides, \modelName-S reaches the best at 71.3\% Top-1 accuracy using only 100 epochs, while the vanilla SimSiam requires a significantly longer training schedule of 800 epochs, proving the effectiveness of \modelName in accelerating the model convergence and improving the performance.
+\textbf{Results with linear classification.} We report the linear classification results of different methods in Table~\ref{tab:CLS} and \ref{tab:CLSLonger}. `Real' indicates that the labels used for evaluation are provided by \cite{beyer2020we}.
+From the table, we can see that \modelName improves the aforementioned SSL baseline methods significantly by a large margin: +1.9\% for \modelName-M, +4.8\% for \modelName-D, and +3.2\% for \modelName-S. {This proves \modelName helps various SSL methods learn better feature representations owing to the abundant contrastive supervisory signals with contrastive pairs from both regional and global perspective.
+Comparing with methods that also exploring mixing two images for contrastive learning but from the global perspective only, \ie, UnMix~\cite{UnMix} and HEXA~\cite{HEXA}, \modelName-M obtains better performance no matter using 200/800 epochs for training, demonstrating the benefits of leveraging regional contrastive pairs.} Besides, \modelName-S reaches 71.3\% Top-1 accuracy using only 100 epochs, while the vanilla SimSiam requires a significantly longer training schedule of 800 epochs, proving the effectiveness of \modelName in accelerating the model convergence and improving the performance.
 It is noteworthy that DenseCL focuses on dense prediction tasks and does not perform that well on classification.
-In contrast, \modelName brings a large improvement on DenseCL for image classification, indicating that \modelName is not only compatible with classification favored SSL methods but also generalizes well on dense prediction favored approaches.
+In contrast, \modelName brings a large improvement on DenseCL for image classification, {indicating that {introducing remained regions to promote pretraining} is not only compatible with classification-favored SSL methods but also generalizes well on dense prediction-favored approaches.}